 The school does well in the ongoing WSA School Survey.
 Most parents would recommend the school, all are happy with the academic performance of the school, and approximately half believe the school offers good value for money.
 Parents believe the school ranks well compared to international peers, with the majority thinking the offering is on a par with "the level of education offered in their home countries".

 The school embraces and celebrates the diversity of its multinational student population, running mother tongue language programmes in several languages, such as Dutch, Spanish and several others.
 There is a small Dutch library amongst other things.

 The school was one of the first schools in Dubai to become an Eco Flag school.

-Fees at DIA are premium - but relatively good value for an IB school, especially an Outstanding one.
-They start at 40,157 for KG per annum and rise to just over 71,152 AED for Year 13.
+Fees at DIA are premium - but relatively good value for an IB school, especially such a highly regarded one.
+They start at AED 40,157 for KG per annum and rise to just over AED 71,152 for Year 13.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.